+GBOW opened on Nov.
+1, 2010.
 A quality wool and yarn retail store, located in Madame Loukes’ heritage 1930’s house on Marine Ave.
-Her exclusive dress shop was located next door.
-The curved ceilings and original maple flooring contribute to the exclusive boutique style ambiance.
+Madame Loukes' exclusive dress shop was located next doorin the space currently housing the Artique.
+The curved ceilings and original maple flooring of the house contribute to the exclusive boutique style ambiance.

-At “Great Balls of Wool” we celebrate the resurgence of wonderful wools and yarns from the past as well as a full range of the newest styles and developments from around the world.
+At Great Balls of Wool we celebrate the resurgence of wonderful wools and yarns from the past as well as a full range of the newest styles and developments from around the world.
 High fashion patterns and yarns come from Europe, Japan, Scandinavia and North America.
-And some art yarns come from right here in Powell River
+And some fiber and art yarns come from right here in Powell River.

-Workshops and lesson on-going.
+Workshops and lesson are on-going.

 We have received wonderfully positive feed-back from the community at large as well as customers who travel here from the Lower Mainland, Vancouver Island and the Lower Sunshine Coast, U.S. and Europe.

-Roisin's father taught her to identify and value quality wools and tweeds, during his ownership from the 1960's to the 1980's of a shop, "Market Ireland", on Grafton Street in Dublin, Ireland.
-Roisin has a few pieces from her father's shop on display at "Great Balls of Wool".
+Roisin's father taught her to identify and value quality wools and tweeds, during his ownership from the 1960s to the 1980s of a shop, Market Ireland, on Grafton Street in Dublin, Ireland.
+Roisin has a few pieces from her father's shop on display at Great Balls of Wool.

 At a time when many people retire, Roisin decided to open GBOW when she could not find high quality wools and yarns without getting on a ferry.

 Roisin is a great-niece of Hanna Sheehy-Skeffington and Francis Sheehy-Skeffington.